treytencarey/ScreenSwitcher/readme.md

 See this program in action live by following our Twitch channel at [twitch.tv/4FeetApart](https://www.twitch.tv/4feetapart).

+# How to Run

+  - Update your sounds and config file in the Client/Client and Server/Server directory.
+  - Run the Server/Run-Release.bat on your streamer PC and the Client/Run-Release.bat on your other PC.

 # New Features!

   - Play sounds after a configured delay (TRANSITIONPOINT in config.ini).